Algebraic models for equivariant rational homotopy theory for discrete groups: Abstract

 \section{Abstract}

 We provide a framework which generalizes algebraic models of a homotopy theory of spaces to the genuine equivariant case for a discrete group.
 We explain how this applies to commutative differential graded algebra (cdga) models and complete differential graded Lie algebra models for rational spaces.
-We compare the cdga model to other model categories in the literature.
+We compare the cdga model to other model categories in the literature, correcting some mistakes in previous approaches.

+As an intermediary result, we get that the injective model structure on the category of non-negative cochain complexes with values in a Grothendieck abelian category is cofibrantly generated, and we provide explicit generating (acyclic) cofibrations.